Read our powered by our community 🙌 Check out our 🙌

 • February 4, 2023

-Saw Tha was scheduled to receive treatment at Mae Sot General Hospital in Thailand.
+Saw Tha received treatment at Mae Sot General Hospital in Thailand.
 Medical partners often provide care to patients accepted by Watsi before those patients are fully funded, operating under the guarantee that the cost of care will be paid for by donors.

 • February 6, 2023